 In fact, some agave distributors have been caught re-labeling HFCS as agave syrup!

 It is difficult to tell whether the agave syrup sold on the market is from a toxic variety of agave, which might be used due to the shortage of blue agave, or whether it is the highly processed fructose syrup.

-For these reasons, it is best to avoid agave syrup unless you are certain of its source.
-Our new forthcoming probiotic liquid (read below) uses a highly reputable source of agave syrup, and we can attest that we went through great lengths to make certain of this reputable source.
+For these reasons, it is best to second guess using agave syrup unless you are certain of its source.
+One of our probiotic liquids (super spirulina) uses a highly reputable source of agave syrup, and we can attest that we went through great lengths to make certain of its credibility.
 Many companies offering food products won't necessarily go through these lengths, so again, just be cautious.

 These sweeteners do not feed candida and do not cause spikes in your blood sugar levels.

 Xylitol is a sugar alcohol extracted from the fiber of many fruits and vegetables including corn, raspberries, and plums.
 Xylitol has the same consistency and sweetness as white sugar, but with 33% fewer calories.
 It helps remineralize your teeth and prevents cavities.

 You can find many natural chewing gums that use xylitol as a sweetener.
 Our favorite is Xylichew.

 Stevia is an amazing sweetener that comes in both liquid and powder form.
 It has zero calories, dissolves in water and is 200 - 300 times sweeter than sugar, so you only need to use a few drops for sweetness.